-As an yearly routine, I went for a whale watching tour this year as well.
-In Sydney, whale migration happens between the months of May and November.
-In the first part of the season, the whales are heading from south (Antarctica) to north (Queensland).
-And in the second part of the season, the whales head back from the north (Queensland) to south (Antarctica) again.
-This is to migrate from the harsh cold waters in the winter to the warmer water in Queensland.
+Whale migration happens between the months of May and November in Australia.
+In the first part of the season, the humpback whales including the pregnant whales are heading from the south (Antarctica) to the north (Queensland).
+And in the second part of the season, the whales along with their calves head back from the north (Queensland) to the south (Antarctica) again.
+They do this every single year to escape from the harsh cold waters.
+They migrate to warmer waters in Queensland where the pregnant whales give birth to their calves.
 The types of whales we generally see near Sydney are the Humpback whales.

 Whale watching tour

 The best and assured way to spot whales is by taking a whale watching tour.
 The tour operators go up close near the whales where one can spot one or two of them in one trip.
 I have always seen whales every time I go on a whale watching tour.
 However, there is no guarantee that one can definitely spot the whales as we are watching the whales in the wild in their natural habitat and it is a hit and miss.

 The whale watching tour costs money and the bookings have to be made in advance.
 The tour generally lasts for 2.5 to 3 hours and they operate in the morning and afternoon.
 It does not matter at what time there are more chances as the whales can be seen throughout the day.
 But I like to go in the morning so I can finish the tour at lunchtime.

 In Sydney, the tours depart from either Circular Quay or Darling Harbour.

 Did you know that the tour operators have to abide by the law and need to maintain a distance of 100 yards from the whales?
 The whales can come closer and generally that happens as the whales are extremely curious.

 How much does the whale watching tour cost?